 26. UK Budget Day

-Investors Chronicle writer Simon Thompson has a number of interesting anomalies concerning the UK market that he talks about in his book Trading Secrets.
+Investors Chronicle writer Simon Thompson has a number of interesting anomalies concerning the UK market.
+He talks about them in his book Trading Secrets.

-One of those concerns the day of the year when the UK Chancellor of the Exchequer presents his budget to the House of Commons, known as Budget Day.
+One concerns the day of the year when the UK Chancellor of the Exchequer presents his budget to the House of Commons, Budget Day.

 Volatile periods sometimes see the pattern break down according to Thompson.
 Trades can be held for up to 15 days after the budget is announced.